128technology/docs/docs/intro_rollback.md

 ## Legacy Rollback

 Beginning with SSR v6.3.0, the use of the interactive installer is not supported, or necessary.
-All software installation, upgrade, or rollback activities can be performed from the GUI or the PCLI.
+All software installation, upgrade, or rollback activities on software versions prior to 6.3.0 can be performed from the GUI or the PCLI.
 Use the information below only when rolling back software versions prior to 6.3.0.

 ### Rolling Back using Automated Provisioner